danae678/blackbiblio/README.md

 # blackbiblio

-Slack bot to recommend books by Black authors
+Slack bot that recommends books by Black authors